-The world’s largest land predator is a creature of immense strength and beauty, an iconic symbol that has become emblematic of the Arctic and features in Greenland’s official coat of arms.
+The world’s largest land predator is an iconic symbol, emblematic of the Arctic and features in Greenland’s official coat of arms.

 Significant numbers live in the northernmost parts of West Greenland and in Northeast Greenland - the most remote and uninhabited regions.
 It’s therefore extremely rare to see a living polar bear.
 However, they do occasionally appear in the south during the summer months, having drifted southwards down the east coast with the pack ice before coming ashore.

 Your best chances of spotting a polar bear in Greenland is onboard an expedition ship in east Greenland.

 The seas around Greenland are thronged with seals.
 Seal hunting has been an essential part of the local way of life for thousands of years, and continues to this day.
 None of the five local species is threatened with extinction.